bpht6/SmartBux/README.md

 If you recieved a SmartBux card at ThetaEuroCon the current wallet on the card will not work with SmartBux Payments.
 To update the wallet use SmartBux Create and create a new card enter your pin and insert the SmartBux card you recieved at ThetEuroCon then it will be updated with a new wallet and work with SmartBux Payments.

-To test out SmartBux download the alpha version from the release folder and install it on your Android phone.
+To test out SmartBux download the alpha version from Releases and install it on your Android phone.

 SmartBux v0.0.01-alpha was only designed to run on a phone in portrate mode.
 Future releases will incorporate tablet use cases.

+This version has been tested on a Samsung a01 and Samsung a54

 To learn more about SmartBux visit: https://www.smartbux.io/